kraxarn/KraxBot/README.md

-Hello and welcome to the very first public version of KraxBot!
+Hello and welcome to the public version of KraxBot!
 ==============

+#### Warning!
+The bot is being recreated!
+The current code may be incomplete and unstable.

 About
 --------------